Nish021/System-Design/LLD /oop-principles/Inheritance.md

 ## Key Takeaway
 > **Inheritance should be used carefully; misuse leads to tight coupling, incorrect domain modeling, and fragile systems.**

+## Abstraction Levels in an Inheritance Chain

+In an inheritance hierarchy, **abstraction decreases as we move down the chain**.

+The **topmost parent class** represents the most **general idea**, while each subsequent subclass adds more specific details and concrete behavior.

+> **Higher a class is in the inheritance hierarchy, higher is its level of abstraction.**

+Abstraction reduces as:
+- More implementation details are introduced
+- Behavior becomes more specific
+- Classes move closer to real-world execution

+- Payment Method → Highly abstract
+- Digital Payment → Less abstract
+- UPI Payment → More specific
+- GPay UPI Payment → Concrete
+- User’s GPay Account → Most concrete

+Abstraction is **not determined by the number of methods implemented**, but by:
+- Level of generalization
+- Distance from implementation details
+- Ability to represent multiple concrete forms